survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Rendering Through `main.jsx`

-In addition we'll need to adjust our `main.js` to render the component correctly.
+We'll need to adjust our `main.js` to render the component correctly.
 Note that I've renamed it as `main.jsx` given we have JSX content there.
 First the rendering logic creates a DOM element where to render and then it renders our application through React.

 **app/main.jsx**